-Like other H2A-developed tools, the Hydrogen Delivery Scenario Analysis Model (HDSAM) uses an engineering economics approach to cost estimation.
+Like other H2A-developed tools, the Hydrogen Delivery Scenario Analysis Model (HDSAM) uses engineering principles to simulate hydrogen facility designs, along with discounted cash analysis to estimate the levelized cost of hydrogen.
 For a given scenario (discussed below), a set of "components" (e.g., compressors, tanks, tube trailers, etc.) is specified, sized, and linked into a simulated delivery system or pathway infrastructure.
 Financial, economic, and technological assumptions are then used to compute the levelized cost of those components and their overall contribution to the delivered cost of hydrogen.
-Version 2.0 contains default values that represent currently available (2005) technologies and costs and current population and infrastructure characteristics.
 These parameters can be changed by the user to simulate advancements in technology and changes in other costs or relevant characteristics.

-As in the H2A Delivery Components model, hydrogen delivery is defined to include the entire process of moving hydrogen from the gate of a central production plant onto a vehicle.
-Thus, delivery includes all transport, storage, and conditioning (e.g., compression, liquefaction, or for hydrogen carriers, hydrogenation/reprocessing of spent material) from the outlet of a centralized hydrogen-production facility to and including a refueling station that compresses, stores, and dispenses the hydrogen.
-Hydrogen delivery could also include compression, storage, and dispensing of hydrogen produced on site at a forecourt (e.g., distributed production).
-The current version of HDSAM (V2.0) does not model distributed production scenarios or hydrogen carrier pathways.
-Future versions of the model will include these options.
+Hydrogen delivery is defined to include the entire process of moving hydrogen from the gate of a central production plant onto a vehicle.
+Thus, delivery includes all transport, storage, and conditioning (e.g., compression, liquefaction, pipelines) from the outlet of a centralized hydrogen-production facility to and including a refueling station that compresses, stores, and dispenses the hydrogen.

 The user defines a scenario by selecting a market type (e.g., urban, rural interstate, or a combination of the two); specifying its size, location (either a generic urbanized area of defined population or any of over 400 urbanized areas contained in a drop-down menu), and the market penetration of hydrogen-fueled vehicles in the total population of light-duty vehicles; selecting delivery modes for bulk transport from a production facility to a city gate and for local distribution; specifying a type of storage for plant downtimes and surge demands; and indicating a desired refueling station size.

-Market size can vary from an urbanized area of 50,000 people to one of over 20 million people, and from an interstate highway segment of 10 mi. to 300 mi.
-(1000 mi. for pipeline delivery).
+Market size can vary from an urbanized area of 50,000 people to one of over 20 million people, and from an interstate highway segment of 10 miles to hundreds of miles.
 Market penetration can vary from 1% to 100%.
 Bulk transport can be via gaseous tube trailer, liquid hydrogen truck, or gaseous pipeline.
 Local distribution is generally via the same mode; however, for bulk transport via pipeline, local delivery may also be accomplished by any other mode.